Skip to Content

 We eat quite often in Istanbul so we managed to be quite sensible on this occasion.

-An obligatory (for us) meze of Antep Ezmesi – and then it just wouldn’t have been right to have other non-seafood meze.
+First, an obligatory (for us) meze of Antep Ezmesi.
+And then it just wouldn’t have been right to have other non-seafood meze.
 Kaya Otu (a rock seaweed) and then a little treat…

 Mmm, if we see octopus in any form, we’ve gotta order it.
 This time, it was an octopus salad.

-He could have stood there all night with his sales patter but it wouldn’t have made a scrap of difference for me.
+He could have stood there all night with his sales patter.
+It wouldn’t have made a scrap of difference for me.

 “Hamsi, for me, please.”

-Barry went for the barbun (little red snapper) and we went off to sit at a table where we could see the water, the boats coming and going, and, over on the opposite side, Süleymaniye Mosque dominating the skyline.
+Barry ordered some barbun (little Red Snapper).
+Then we went off to sit at a table where we could see the water and the boats coming and going.

 As is the norm in places like this, once you’ve indulged in your range of meze, our fish main courses were served just with a simple salad of rocket and a wedge of lemon.